Chocobozzz/PeerTube/support/doc/production.md

 ### :technologist: Administrator

-The administrator password is automatically generated and can be found in the PeerTube logs (path defined in `production.yaml`).
+The administrator username is `root` and the password is automatically generated.
+It can be found in PeerTube logs (path defined in `production.yaml`).
 You can also set another password with:

 ```bash